awsdocs/aws-codebuild-user-guide/doc_source/getting-started.md

 You can use the [CodeBuild console](#getting-started-create-build-project-console) or [AWS CLI](#getting-started-create-build-project-cli) to complete this step\.

 **Note**
 You can work with CodeBuild in several ways: through the CodeBuild console, AWS CodePipeline, the AWS CLI, or the AWS SDKs\.
 This walkthrough demonstrates how to use the CodeBuild console and the AWS CLI\.
-To learn how to use CodePipeline, see [Use AWS CodePipeline with AWS CodeBuild](how-to-create-pipeline.md)\.
+To learn how to use CodePipeline, see [Use AWS CodePipeline with CodeBuild](how-to-create-pipeline.md)\.
 To learn how to use the AWS SDKs, see [Run AWS CodeBuild Directly](how-to-run.md)\. <a name="getting-started-create-build-project-console"></a>

 **To create the build project \(console\)**